Ninth Annual National Conference on Higher Education in Prison 2019 Exit Report

 Alliance for HEP Annual Report 2020-2021

-The Alliance for Higher Education in Prison’s First Annual Report introduces you to our mission, goals, values, and everyday work.
-Along the way, we’ll also orient you to our many ongoing projects, as well as the many people who make the Alliance what it is.
-Our First Annual Report covers the Alliance for Higher Education in Prison’s broader operations for the fiscal calendar year between July 1, 2020 and June 30, 2021.
+The Alliance for Higher Education in Prison’s First Annual Report introduces the reader to its mission, goals, values, and everyday work.
+It also orients the reader to its many ongoing projects, as well as the many people who make the Alliance what it is.
+This First Annual Report covers the Alliance for Higher Education in Prison’s broader operations for the fiscal calendar year between July 1, 2020, and June 30, 2021.

 Alliance for HEP 2nd Annual Report 2021-2022